Coffee Machine: Buying Guide

 There are many benefits to choosing a bean to cup coffee machine.
 One key advantage is the freshness and flavour you get.
 Using coffee beans which are freshly ground means you get the best aroma and flavour, just like you’d expect from your favourite coffee shop.
 Another benefit of using beans is that they are more environmentally friendly than using pods, which can also be more expensive.

 Choosing a bean to cup coffee machine means you can also adjust the coffee quantity, strength and grinding level.
-By tailoring these settings to your preferences, you can create a bespoke coffee setting that you can enjoy again and again.
+By tailoring these settings to your preferences, you can create a bespoke coffee setting which you can enjoy again and again.
 One of our favourite bean to cup coffee brands, Jura have some top tips to becoming an at home barista.
 Find out how to create the perfect latte art, discover great pairings and more from the coffee specialists themselves!

 A Siemens Built in Coffee Machine offering up to 29 different coffee options